suprachakra/Ride-Sharing-Ecosystem/README.md

 5. **FR5 (Compliance Triggers):**
    - If local max surge =1.5x exceeded, log event, alert Compliance Officer, and revert logic or apply stricter parameters within ≤1h.
    - Acceptance: Zero unresolved compliance violations after fallback.
 If any recurring, add compliance rule hardcoding next PI.

+6. **FR6 (Toll or Surcharge Shared):**
+   - The platform must display each passenger’s share of tolls/surcharges in real time.

+7. **FR7 (Cash Handling in Multi-Passenger Rides):**
+For riders paying in cash:
+- Each passenger’s share is calculated upfront.
+The driver app displays total owed per passenger.
+- If repeated mismatch (>2 times in a week) occurs, the driver’s pooling option is paused until operational review clarifies the shortfall.

 #### **Non-Functional Requirements (NFRs):**
 - **Performance:** Surge API <2s under 10x load; if tests fail, optimize or block release.